Jeern/Niedermann/content/posts/UsingThePostgreSQLArrayTypeWithDapper.md

               .FirstOrDefault();
 ```

-The only thing you need is a TypeHandler which you can use to tell Dapper how to handle the array type.
+The only thing you need to fix this is a TypeHandler which you can use to tell Dapper how to handle the array type.

 ```csharp
 public class GenericArrayHandler<T> : SqlMapper.TypeHandler<T[]>